 Road Tripping The Pacific Coast Highway In California, USA

-If you are planning a road trip and looking for a deal on rental cars, consider Rental Cars to compare prices across the best companies you know and love.
-We’ve been planning this route for sometime but need to get to the US to get started!
+If you are planning a road trip and looking for a deal on rental cars, you can compare prices here across the companies you know and love.
+We’ve been planning this route for some time but need to get to the US to get started!

 As always, Happy Epic Adventure Waddlin’,